Matrixeigs/UncertaintyManagementInteroperablePowerTransportationSystems/README.md

-# UncertaintyManagementPowerSystemsOperations
+# Uncertainty Management of Interoperable Power and Transportation Systems

-In this package, we will develop uncertainty quantificaiton and management methods for power system operations with grid-edging resources.
-This package can be applied for (1) electric vehicle charging management, (2) hybrid AC/DC microgrid energy management, (3) distribution system management, (4) transmission system management, (5) all electric ships, (6) data centers.
+In this package, we will develop uncertainty quantificaiton and management methods for interoperable power and transportation systems  with electric vehicles.
+This package can be applied for (1) electric vehicle charging management, (2) hybrid AC/DC microgrid energy management, (3) distribution system management, (4) transmission system management, (5) urban road networks.

 The general steps are listed as follows: